Joseph Lister: Contractile Tissue of the Iris

-Observations on the Muscular Tissue of the Skin
+Muscular Tissue of the Skin

-His next paper was an investigation into goose bumps that was published on 1 June 1853, in the same journal.
-Lister was able to confirm Kölliker's experimental studies, that in humans the smooth muscle fibres are responsible for the making hair standout from the skin, in contrast to other mammals in which large tactile hairs are associated with striated muscle.
-Lister demonstrated a new method of creating histological sections from the tissue of the scalp.
+His next paper "Observations on the Muscular Tissue of the Skin" was an investigation into goose bumps, that was published on 1 June 1853 in the same journal.
+Lister was able to confirm Kölliker's experimental finding that in humans the smooth muscle fibres are responsible for making hair stand out from the skin, in contrast to other mammals, whose large tactile hairs are associated with striated muscle.
+Lister also demonstrated a new method of creating histological sections from the tissue of the scalp.

-Lister's microscopy skills were so advanced that he was able to correct the observations of German histologist, Friedrich Gustav Henle, who mistook small blood vessels for muscle fibres.
-In each of the papers, he created camera lucida drawings that were so accurate, they could be used to scale and measure the observations.
+Lister's microscopy skills were so advanced that he was able to correct the observations of German histologist Friedrich Gustav Henle, who mistook small blood vessels for muscle fibres.
+In each of the papers, he created camera lucida drawings so accurate that they could be used to scale and measure the observations.

-Both papers attracted significant attention both in Britain and abroad.
-The naturalist Richard Owen, who was an old friend of Lister's father was particularly impressed by both papers.
-Owen contemplated recruiting Lister for his own department and forwarded him a thank-you letter on 2 August 1853.
-Kölliker was particularly pleased at the analysis that Lister had formulated.
-Kölliker who made many trips to Britain, would eventually meet Lister and became life-long friends.
-Their close friendship was described in a letter by Kölliker on 17 November 1897, that Rickman Godlee choose to use to illustrate their relationship.
-Kölliker sent a letter to Lister, when he was president of the Royal Society, congratulating Lister on receiving the Copley medal and fondly remembered his old friends who had died and celebrated his time in Scotland while with Syme and Lister.
+Both papers attracted significant attention in Britain and abroad.
+Naturalist Richard Owen, an old friend of Lister's father, was particularly impressed by them.
+Owen contemplated recruiting Lister for his department and forwarded him a thank-you letter on 2 August 1853.
+Kölliker was particularly pleased with the analysis that Lister had formulated.
+Kölliker made many trips to Britain, and eventually met Lister.
+They became life-long friends.
+Their close friendship was described in a letter by Kölliker on 17 November 1897, that Rickman Godlee chose to use to illustrate their relationship.
+Kölliker sent a letter to Lister when he was president of the Royal Society, congratulating him on receiving the Copley medal, fondly remembering old friends who had died, and celebrating his time in Scotland with Syme and Lister.
 Kölliker was 80 years old at the time.